CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking/README.md

 If the integrating body escapes the *Threat* bodies, it succeeds.
 If the integrating body gets stuck, it fails.

+### Constants
+##### `AK_FLEE_DISTANCE`
+Constant argument-key for the flee distance.
+See `specific_initialize` for more.

 ### Functions
-##### `initialize`
+##### `specific_initialize`
-Initializes the task so that it can actually run.
-In addition to the standard task initialization arguments - the parent machine root, the physics travel region, and the target body - this task accepts an additional argument:
+Initializes the task's specific/unique variables.

+- `arg_dict`: The dictionary of arguments specific to this task.
+Should contain the following key/values:
-- `flee_distance`: The flee distance, in game units.
+ - `AK_FLEE_DISTANCE`: The flee distance, in game units.
 Every time the task flees it 	moves this distance before reassessing the best path (or it at least ATTEMPTS to).
 If this value is too small this may result in the integrating body rapidly 					stuttering and losing ground to whatever it is fleeing.

 ### Signals
 This task has the standard `task_succeeded` and `task_failed` signals, as defined by the *Task Template*.